polterguy/polterguy.github.io/documentation/magic.lambda.logging/index.md

 **Notice** - You can supply content to your log item two different ways.
-Either as a piece of string, or if you choose to set its value to nothing, it will concatenate all children node's values, after having evaluated it as a lambda collection.
+Either as a piece of string, or if you choose to set its value to nothing, it will concatenate all children node's values, after having evaluated it as a lambda object.
 This allows you to create rich log entries, based upon evaluating the children of the log invocation.
-This provides a convenient shortcut for you to create log entries that have as their content, strings concatenated together, without having to manually concatenate them yourself.
+This gives you a convenience shortcut to create log entries that have strings concatenated as their content, without having to manually concatenate them yourself.
 An example of the latter can be found below.

 ```
 .a:foo bar

 log.info
    .:'A value is '
    get-value:x:@.a